apathor/cz/README.md

       slmenu, and vis-menu.

     PLUGINS
-     Plugins extend cz for an application specific task.
+     Plugins use cz for an application specific task.
 Each plugin defines input lines and options like the delimiter and templates.
      Run 'cz -l' to list plugins and 'cz -h PLUGIN' or 'cz help' for help text.
      All commands starting with 'cz_' are considered plugins.